ArchaJayakumar/CODSOFT/README.md

 --Petal width in cm
 Along with the species label:
 Species: Setosa, Versicolor, Virginica
 The selected model demonstrates high accuracy in classifying the Iris species, making it a reliable tool for predictive analysis in this context.

+TASK_4 : Sales Prediction Using Python

+This project is focused on forecasting the amount of a product that customers will purchase.
+Our approach considers a variety of factors including advertising expenditure, target audience segmentation, and advertising platform selection.
+The goal is to leverage machine learning techniques in Python to analyze and interpret data for informed decision-making in advertising, optimizing strategies to maximize sales potential.
+Features:
+--Data Preprocessing: Clean and prepare your sales data for analysis.
+--Exploratory Data Analysis: Gain insights from the data with visualization and statistical methods.
+--Model Training: Implement machine learning algorithms to predict sales.
+--Evaluation: Assess the performance of the model using appropriate metrics.
+--Optimization: Fine-tune the model for better accuracy and efficiency.